na-na-hi/renget/archive/holdingthebag.md

 !!!
 Info Blue Archive General Clubs/Circles/Friend Database !!!
-Note Last updated: 28th January.
+Note Last updated: 4th February.
 All dates dd/mm.
 If you need a club added or have an update for your club, please post in the general with the words "club" or "rentry" in your post or quote the OP, I check daily and pick up any changes.

 Servers/clubs are region specific.